narasimhabudim/crawler/README.md

 Note : Input seperated by website and limit of requests at a time
+         input website formate : https://www.<req domain>
 Result set :
 info.csv
 error.log